YakovL/iq-test-doc/readme.md

 IQ SDK makes it simple to build applications powered by IQ Protocol.
-Interactions with enterprises can be quite complex; this article explains basics of 3 interactions: staking into enterprise pool and getting enterprise services' tokens via swapping and renting.
+Interactions with enterprises can be quite complex; this article explains the basics of three interactions: staking into an enterprise pool and getting enterprise services' tokens via swapping or renting.
-Such tokens give various possibilities like opening access to certain APIs etc.
+Such tokens give various possibilities, like opening access to certain APIs etc.

 To use a service, you'll need: